 According to payscale.com, the average salary for an entry-level CIA is about $60,000, but the entry-level CIA salary range spans from $45,000 to $87,000 depending on where you live and work.

 Once you get that first job, experience starts to include actual time working in the industry, your accomplishments, and so forth.

 New auditors tend to go through the same stages early in their careers:

-We get a more complete picture of who earns what level of salary when we combine the information from the Bureau of Labor Statistics with other sources, most notably the Robert Half 2019 Salary Guide.
+We get a more complete picture of who earns what level of salary when we combine the information from the Bureau of Labor Statistics with other sources, most notably Robert Half 2021 Salary Guide.

 Robert Half, a leading staffing and employment services company, provides starting compensation ranges for specific accounting and finance positions by percentiles, which we’ve summarized below.

 |Internal Auditor (< 1 year experience)|